 Many cities in the U.S. enjoy air that is considered clean for one or more of the pollution measures tracked in “State of the Air.”
-In this year’s report, 64 of the cities for which there is monitoring data had zero high ozone days and 80 cities had zero high short-term particle days (32 fewer than last year).
-Because year-round particle pollution is scored differently, the cleanest cities for this measure can be ranked.
-As a result of ties for the 25th best metro area, there are 31 cities on this year’s list.
-See Data Tables 3a-c.
+In this year’s report, 59 of the cities for which there is monitoring data had zero high short-term particle days and 80 cities had zero ozone days.
+Because year-round particle pollution is scored differently, the cleanest cities for this measure can be ranked, and the best 25 are considered cleanest.

-Ten cities rank on all three cleanest cities lists for particle pollution and ozone.
-They had zero days high in particle pollution or ozone and are among the 31 cities with the lowest year-round particle levels.
-Added to the list this year are Bangor, Maine (returning after a one-year break due to incomplete data); and Charlottesville, Harrisonburg and Virginia Beach, Virginia.
-Lincoln, Nebraska; and Elmira, NY returned after coming onto the list last year.
-The other three again repeat their appearance on this list.
+Seven cities rank on all three cleanest cities lists for particle pollution and ozone.
+They had zero days high in particle pollution or ozone and are among the 25 cities with the lowest year-round particle levels.
+Added to the list this year are Asheville and Greenville, NC and Rochester NY.
+The other four repeat their appearance on the list this year.
+Elmira NY, Burlington VT and Charlottesville, Harrisonburg, Roanoke and Virginia Beach, VA all lost their place on this year’s cleanest list because of increases in either short-term or annual particle pollution.

 - Bangor, ME